DATAMATH CALCULATOR MUSEUM

 Production of the TI-35 II was established in 1985 in Italy for the European market and USA for other markets.

-The styling of the TI-35 II was similar to the TI-30 III or BA II.
+The styling of the TI-35 II was similar to the TI-30 III or BA II and traces back to the BA-III prototype.

 The US based company Jeppesen Sanderson developed a very interesting navigation computer called avstar based on this TI-35-II.